niamh-d/DatingApp/README.md

 docker compose up -d
 ```

-3. Navigate to the API directory and run the following command:
+3. Navigate to the API directory and run the following command to start the server:

 ```
 cd API